 In that spirit, I’d like to humbly submit my

 7 reasons why your present mic is good enough:

 - Most mics will last a looooong time if you keep them fairly clean and dry.
 That means covering it when it’s not in use.

-- You haven’t tried re-arranging your studio environment to better take advantage of your mic’s unique characteristics since you bought it.
+- You haven’t tried re-arranging your voice over studio environment to better take advantage of your mic’s unique characteristics since you bought it.
 Right?